Bixby Bridge on the Pacific Coast Highway, California. Nuria Kreuser/Shutterstock

 4. Avenue of the Giants

-Best for road trips with kids & raw redwood brilliance
+Best for raw redwood brilliance

 The incredible 32-mile road at Humboldt Redwoods State Park is canopied by the world's tallest trees, some of which were seedlings during the Roman Empire.
 It’s one of the most justifiably celebrated drives in California, a place where travelers stand with jaws agape and necks craned upward.
 The best time is in the morning when sunlight glints off dew-drenched ferns.